Our Board of Trustees:

 Trustee

-Sammy Shummo is a seasoned professional with nearly two decades of experience in further and higher education, business development, and apprenticeship management.
-Currently serving as the Group Director of Apprenticeships at London South Bank University (LSBU), Sammy provides strategic leadership for the development, delivery, and impact of LSBU Group’s apprenticeship strategy.
-Under his leadership, LSBU has experienced significant expansion, increasing both the number of apprenticeship offerings and business partnerships.
+Sammy Shummo is a senior leader with nearly two decades of experience in further and higher education, business development, and apprenticeship strategy.
+He is currently the Group Director of Apprenticeships at London South Bank University (LSBU), where he provides strategic leadership for the design, delivery, and impact of apprenticeship provision across the LSBU Group.

-Sammy holds a Master of Business Administration (M.B.A.) from the University of West London and certifications in strategic management and leadership.
-He is deeply committed to professional development and is actively involved in various industry organisations, including the University Vocational Awards Council (UVAC), where he serves as a board member.
+He holds a Master of Business Administration (MBA) from the University of West London and professional certifications in strategic management and leadership.
+He is also a board member of the University Vocational Awards Council (UVAC), where he contributes to shaping national skills and apprenticeship policy.

-In addition to his professional endeavours, Sammy is dedicated to giving back to his community.
-He serves as a co-chair of the Apprenticeship Sub Group for the Lambeth Skills and Employment Board, where he contributes to the development of local apprenticeship strategies and initiatives aimed at fostering economic growth and social mobility.
+Beyond his professional role, Sammy is committed to community impact.
+As a member of the Lambeth Skills and Employment Board, he supports the development of apprenticeship strategies that promote local employment, economic growth, and social mobility.

-With a passion for promoting excellence and inclusivity in vocational education, Sammy is dedicated to driving positive change within the sector, empowering learners, employers, and communities to thrive in the modern workforce.
+With a passion for excellence, inclusivity, and innovation, Sammy is dedicated to driving positive change in vocational education and ensuring that apprentices, employers, and communities are empowered to succeed in a rapidly evolving economy.

 Anne Wright